 Okay, so let’s get straight into what you’re here for: our opinion of this new menstrual cup from Tampax.
 Is it a winner, and should you consider buying it?

-While it’s well-designed and made of top-quality materials, there are a few big concerns that we have with it, including sizing recommendation, large diameter, what’s included in the package, and motivations.
+While it’s well-designed (they’ve paid attention to the small details) and made of top-quality materials, there are a few big concerns that we have with it, including sizing recommendation, large diameter, what’s included in the package, and motivations.

 The first issue that we have with this period cup is the recommendation for who should use the small, and large size.
 They recommend the small for someone with a light flow, and the large for a heavy flow.
 We HATE recommendations based on this.
 Why companies do this, we’re honestly not sure.